Switch to ADA Accessible Theme

 Contact a California Employment Law Attorney

-Employers with questions about their responsibilities under state and federal law should contact one of the experienced employment law attorneys at the Law Office of Karen J. Sloat, APC, for assistance.
+Employers with questions about their responsibilities under state and federal law should contact one of the experienced employment law attorneys at Sloat Law Group, for assistance.
 We serve employers in Riverside County, including Palm Desert, Cathedral City, Coachella, and Desert Hot Springs.

 Source: